From Guesswork to Guarantee: Testing Metrics

 Testability Score | Identifies hard-to-test areas early, allowing for rephrasing requirements or planning specialized testing. |

-Testing Phase: | Test Planning |
+Testing Phase: | Test Planning and Design |

 Manual vs. Automation Coverage | Guides automation strategy, highlighting opportunities to increase efficiency and reduce manual effort. |